richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 So to check if this idea would work, I created a simple demo with a custom tool for selecting boxes.

-For the tool demo, I used this exampel code as reference - [https://github.com/google-gemini/cookbook/blob/main/gemini-2/live_api_tool_use.ipynb](https://github.com/google-gemini/cookbook/blob/main/gemini-2/live_api_tool_use.ipynb).
+For the tool demo, I used this example code as reference - [https://github.com/google-gemini/cookbook/blob/main/gemini-2/live_api_tool_use.ipynb](https://github.com/google-gemini/cookbook/blob/main/gemini-2/live_api_tool_use.ipynb).

 ## 4.1 Defining a custom tool